seohyun27/ArduinoAutoCar/README.md

 #### Report
 - It includes the processes of HW construction and SW adjustments for the autonomous car.

+#### Video link
+- A video link showcasing the actual operation process.

 ### Additional Comments